bengfarrell/rgf-blog/content/blog/2010-10-14-corn-maze-adventure-2010.md

 ![](http://www.blastanova.com/photoalbum/Adventures/Corn%20Maze%202010/cornmaze201024.JPG)

 Any afternoon that ends with a face like that is a good afternoon, even with failing at the corn maze.
-For more pictures, head to [our photo website](http://www.blastanova.com/photoalbum/index.html?path=Adventures/Corn%20Maze%202010) or Brian’s fabulous shots at [his flickr site](http://www.flickr.com/photos/brian_and_dawn/sets/72157625017730807/) .